mtorpey/wooden-ships/3-advanced.md

 tables have been added and their functions will be explained in the appropriate section of the rules.

-1. HDT Modifications
+1.  *HDT Modifications:*

-    a.
-Rake: If a ship is raking, cross-index the range of the target with the number of guns firing on the range table.
+    a.  *Rake:* If a ship is raking, cross-index the range of the target with the number of guns firing on the range table.
 The number in parenthesis determines which Hit Table is to be used.

-    b.
-Stern Rake: A bonus of +1 is added to a rake any time it is fired at a ship's stern.
+    b.  *Stern Rake:* A bonus of +1 is added to a rake any time it is fired at a ship's stern.

-2. Hit Tables
+2.  *Hit Tables:*

     a.
 The number of hit tables has been increased by two to Hit Table No. 10 in both the hull and rigging sections.
 If a firing ship's Hit Table has been modified to a value greater than ten,